miralomaadam/cs244-linux-5.19.10/Documentation/RCU/rcu_dereference.rst

 		This sort of comparison occurs frequently when scanning RCU-protected circular linked lists.

-		Note that if the pointer comparison is done outside of an RCU read-side critical section, and the pointer is never dereferenced, rcu_access_pointer() should be
+		Note that if checks for being within an RCU read-side critical section are not required and the pointer is never dereferenced, rcu_access_pointer() should be used in place of rcu_dereference().
-		used in place of rcu_dereference().
-In most cases, it is best to avoid accidental dereferences by testing the rcu_access_pointer() return value directly, without
-		assigning it to a variable.

-		Within an RCU read-side critical section, there is little reason to use rcu_access_pointer().

 	-	The comparison is against a pointer that references memory that was initialized "a long time ago."
 The reason